Skip to main content

 Mahabharat on Star Plus

-Mahabharata is such an epic that had been part of many books, television series and movies over many years.
-Documentary movies have been made on this flawless epic Even British and US broadcasters had adopted this epic for documentary movies.
+Mahabharata is such an epic that has been part of many books, television series and movies over many years.
+Documentary movies have been made on this flawless epic.
+Even British and US broadcasters have adopted this epic for documentary movies.
 In India, the most famous on-screen depiction was that of B.R.
 Chopra's Mahabharata.
-I was about five years old then and I gladly saw its repeats later on Duradarshan.
-After almost a decade n a half I heard it was being remade by none other than the makers of Dev o Ka Dev Mahadev.
-It was the best mythology serial I ever saw with Mohit Raina in the lead and its special effects and storytelling were simply the best.
+I was about five years old then, and I gladly saw its repeats later on Doordarshan.
+After almost a decade and a half, I heard it was being remade by none other than the makers of Dev o Ka Dev Mahadev.
+It was the best mythology serial I ever saw with Mohit Raina in the lead, and its special effects and storytelling were simply the best.

 The actors...